Greene defends the claim that eclipses and earthquakes are signs of repentance - ExBulletin

 Greene defends the claim that eclipses and earthquakes are signs of repentance

-Rep. Marjorie Taylor Greene (R-Ga.) on Sunday defended an earlier statement that said Monday's eclipse and Friday's New York-area earthquake were signs from God commanding people to repent.
+(The Hill) – Rep. Marjorie Taylor Greene (R-Ga.) on Sunday defended an earlier statement that said Monday's eclipse and Friday's earthquake in the New York area were signs from God commanding people to repent.

-After two days of backlash, Greene made a community note that was added to provide context to her original post on X, the platform formerly known as Twitter.
+After two days of backlash, Greene made a community note that was added to provide context to her original post.
 She said that although eclipses are predictable, they are still God's creation and can be signs for those who believe.

-“Many have mocked and ridiculed this post, and even made comments to the community,” Green said in a post Sunday morning on X.
+“Many have mocked and ridiculed this post, and even posted comments on the community,” Green said in a post on Sunday morning.

 “Jesus talked about this in Luke 12:54-56,” Green continued.
 “Yes, eclipses can be predicted, earthquakes happen, and we know when comets pass, but God created all these things and made them signs for those of us who believe.”